-As proposed by Besbes and Marsh (1981) and Zammouri and Feki (2005), the effect of vadose zone to groundwater recharge can approximately described by a transfer function.
+Fig. 7.
+A simplified model for water flow in a thick vadose driven by leakage of a river: (a) finite-difference grid near the river (represented by a given head cell); (b) initial distribution of water content; (c) initial flow rate of water at different distance and depth; (d) redistribution of water content on the fifth day during a rising-falling event of river stage.
+As proposed by Besbes and De Marsily (1984) and Zammouri and Feki (2005), the effect of vadose zone to groundwater recharge can approximately described by a transfer function.
 For a thick vadose zone, the transfer function of several linear reservoirs can be considered.
-However, the number of the reservoirs is not a well-defined parameter through it is said that one reservoir represents a vadose zone layer of several meters.
+However, the number of the reservoirs is not a well-defined parameter though it is explained that one reservoir represents a vadose zone layer of several meters.
 To satisfy the nature of infiltration-recharge conversion, fractional value of the number of the reservoirs is allowed.
-In this study, a different way for description of the time-lag behavior of groundwater recharge is proposed.
-It is found from the numerical results that the leakage-recharge conversion under a river can be simply simulated by a modified linear reservoir model described as follows

-$$\frac{dR}{dt} = a[F(t-\tau) - R]$$

-Where F(t) is the leakage/infiltration rate on the top, R is the recharge rate of groundwater, a is the recession coefficient, t and $\tau$ are the current time and the delay-time, respectively.
-The delay time indicates how quickly the recharge over water table begins to answer the change of leakage.
-It is subject to the initial moisture and the thickness of the vadose zone.
-Eq.
-(16) can be numerically solved for arbitrary F(t) with finite difference method.
+In this study, a different way in description of the time-lag behavior of groundwater recharge is proposed.
+It is found from the numerical results that the leakage-recharge conversion under a river can be simply simulated by a modified linear reservoir (tank) model described as follows $$\frac{dR}{dt} = a[F(t-\tau) - R], \qquad (16)$$ where F(t) is the leakage/infiltration rate on the top, R is the recharge rate of groundwater, a is the recession coefficient, t and τ are the current time and the delay-time, respectively.
+The delay-time indicates how quickly the recharge over wa-